 It was a difficult time for the brothers, who soon realized that trying to run a gym by themselves left little time to focus on their own training.
 In 2007 Tanquinho began to cross-train with his friends Rafael “Formiga” Barbosa and Leandro “Tatu” Escobar, who had also found themselves without many students to push them.
 Tatu and Formiga quickly joined hands with Tanquinho and Bruno Mendes, along with master Alvaro Mansor, to form the association Soul Fighters on January 2008.

 After the founding of Soul Fighters, the structure created a system that allowed Tanquinho to have a tight group of talented training partners.
 Tanquinho continued evolving winning the Rio Open as a black belt and the Brazilian Team Championships twice–where he competed under GFTeam.

 Soul Fighters quickly grew into an international team, with over 1000 students spanning over 20 affiliate schools world-wide.

 Tanquinho is also a renowned Brazilian Jiu Jitsu referee certified by the CBJJ and one of the Federations main referees.

-In January 2010, Augusto Tanquinho booked his place in the World Pro Cup (in Abu Dhabi) by winning the Portuguese trials in Lisbon, making a total of 47 points on his way to the podim (in 3 fights!).
-The first fight he was winning by 15×0 before submitting his opponent with an armbar, the second fight he scored 14×0 before submitting with a choke from the mount, and his final he beat his oponent by 18×0.
+In January 2010, Augusto Tanquinho booked his place in the World Pro Cup (in Abu Dhabi) by winning the Portuguese trials in Lisbon, making a total of 47 points on his way to the podium (3 matches).
+The first match Augusto was winning by 15×0 before submitting his opponent with an armbar, the second he scored 14×0 before submitting with a choke from the mount, and his final he beat his adversary by 18×0.

 Banner photo by: Ross Finlayson